dorian3343/Scaffold/README.md

 ```

 ## Example
-This example define's four endpoint's, one to create user's,one to retrieve a user, one to delete a user and one to get all the Users.
+This example defines four endpoints: one to create users, one to retrieve a user, one to delete a user, and one to get all the users
 ```yaml
 database:
   init-query: |